na-na-hi/renget/archive/cominginclutch.md

 	- Will be considered for Batch 5.
 No current stance one or the other.
 Will make final determination after Batch 4 finishes release.
 - General request for more The Old Republic bots.
 	- Will be taken into account with all current undecided requests.
+- Clarify that Vo Notok's time takes place after the Galactic Empire as opposed to "The Empire".
+	- Not really a request, just temporarily placing this here as a self-reminder.

 Recently Denied Requests:
 - N/A